Bashkortostan Republic Russia Travel Guide

 Very chilly weather, short daylight hours.
 Outdoor activities limited.
 Some attractions may operate with reduced hours.

 Winters demand robust, layered cold-weather gear.
 Insulated outerwear, warm underlayers, warm hats, gloves, and waterproof winter boots are important.
-Significant snow encompasses the ground from late November to March, impacting driving conditions and requiring proper footwear for walking.
+Significant snow includes the ground from late November to March, impacting driving conditions and requiring proper footwear for walking.

 Skiing, snowboarding, ice skating, indoor cultural events.